-At $997 it’s a good course, lots of content and if you’re looking for high ticket training it’s one of the best.
-If you’re looking for dropshipping training as a whole there are many more affordable courses out there in my opinion.
+At $997 it's a good course (join free training and get best price on full course), lots of content and if you're looking for high ticket training it's one of the best.
+If you're looking for dropshipping training as a whole there are many more affordable courses out there in my opinion.

 eCommerce Paradise FAQ